AITO: The Association of Independent Tour Operators

 Rating for tour operator:

-Thank you for your feedback.
-We are delighted that you enjoyed Oman.
+Thank you for the feedback.
+We are delighted that you enjoyed the trip.

 Holiday Rating: